Cathay Pacific suspends second pilot, citing misuse of company information

-BEIJING/HONG KONG (Reuters) - Hong Kong flag carrier Cathay Pacific Airways (0293.HK) said it had suspended with immediate effect on Tuesday a second officer operating flight CX216 for misuse of company information, and had also commenced internal disciplinary proceedings.
+BEIJING/HONG KONG, Aug 13 (Reuters) - Hong Kong flag carrier Cathay Pacific Airways said it had suspended with immediate effect on Tuesday a second officer operating flight CX216 for misuse of company information, and had also commenced internal disciplinary proceedings.

 The flight was on Monday, it said in an emailed statement to Reuters.